jo-hoe/google-sheets/README.md

 ## Google Sheets Authorization

 The offical documentation can be found here: <https://developers.google.com/sheets/api/guides/authorizing>.
-Note, that there is no possiblity to reduce the API access to only a specific file.
+Note, that there is no possiblity to reduce the API access to only a specific sheet.
-To mitigate that, consider to use a dedicated service account.
+To mitigate that, consider to use a dedicated service account for your google sheets.

-After creating the key do not forget to enable it for the sheet api
+After creating the json key for your service account do not forget to enable the google project in which the key residesit for the sheet api.
+You may do so using this url scheme;
 <https://console.cloud.google.com/apis/library/sheets.googleapis.com?project=>[project id]

 ## Linting